dustinkredmond/dustinkredmond/README.md

 A few of the things I'm currently working on:

-- A Java-based ORM framework for MySQL focused on minimalism ([ReflectDB](https://github.com/dustinkredmond/ReflectDB))
+- A Java-based ORM framework for MySQL and MariaDB focused on minimalism ([ReflectDB](https://github.com/dustinkredmond/ReflectDB#readme))
-- A web-based UI to allow running Groovy scripts on a schedule ([GroovyServer](https://github.com/dustinkredmond/GroovyServer))
+- A web-based UI to allow running Groovy scripts on a schedule ([GroovyServer](https://github.com/dustinkredmond/GroovyServer#readme))
-- A JavaFX based cross-platform clipboard history manager that looks great on Linux and MacOS ([ClipBoard++](https://github.com/dustinkredmond/ClipBoardPlusPlus))
+- A JavaFX based cross-platform clipboard history manager that looks great on Linux and MacOS ([ClipBoard++](https://github.com/dustinkredmond/ClipBoardPlusPlus#readme))
-- An abstraction of the AWT System Tray Icon for JavaFX, since JavaFX is missing this functionality natively ([FXTrayIcon](https://github.com/dustinkredmond/FXTrayIcon))
+- An abstraction of the AWT System Tray Icon for JavaFX, since JavaFX is missing this functionality natively ([FXTrayIcon](https://github.com/dustinkredmond/FXTrayIcon#readme))
+- A cross-platform GitHub Gist desktop client with syntax highlighting and code completion ([GistFX](https://github.com/dustinkredmond/GistFX#readme))
 - A smattering of microservices and utility applications for various small tasks

 **A non-exhaustive list of technologies that I regularly use:**